Good Clusterings Have Large Volume: Main results

-The different cases that can occur for the clustering difference graph $CDG(C,C')$ according to Theorem \ref{boundedshapepartitionedges} are depicted in Figure \ref{fig:boundedshapepartitionedges}.
-Note that the case of two movements is degenerated and that this can only occur, if all sites lie on a line.
-For the single-shape partition polytope, we obtain the following corollary \cite{Borgwardt2010}.
+The different cases of Theorem \ref{boundedshapepartitionedges} are depicted in Figure \ref{fig:boundedshapepartitionedges}.
+Note that the case of two movements can only occur if all sites lie on a line.
+For the single-shape partition polytope, we obtain the following corollary.

 \begin{corollary} Let $C := (C_1,\dots,C_k)$, $C' := (C'_1,\dots,C'_k)$ be two clusterings such that $w(C)$ and $w(C')$ are adjacent vertices of $\mathcal{P}^{=}$.
 If no four points in $X$ lie on a single line, then $C$ and $C'$ only differ by a single cyclical movement. \end{corollary}